Efficient Inference on High-Dimensional Linear Models with Missing Outcomes: Asymptotic Theory

-Assumption~\ref{assump:prop_consistent_rate} is a non-asymptotic version of the stochastic boundedness for the estimation errors of the propensity scores evaluated at $X_i,i=1,...n$.
-In applications, the exact rate of convergence $r_{\pi}$ depends on the estimator, which can be parametric, nonparametric, or semiparametric.
-We demonstrate in \autoref{thm:dual_consist2} and \autoref{thm:asym_normal} below that as long as $r_{\pi}=r_{\pi}(n,\delta)\to 0$ for some $\delta \equiv \delta_n \to 0$ as $n\to \infty$, the solution to the dual program \eqref{debias_prog_dual} is consistent and consequently, the debiased estimator \eqref{debias_est} is asymptotically normal; see \autoref{subsec:consistency} and \autoref{subsec:asymp_normal} for details.
-The rate at which $r_\pi \to 0$ can be very slow as in \eqref{rate_required}.
-These results unveil the possibility of combining our debiased estimator with any consistent estimates of the propensity scores; see \autoref{subsec:nonpar_prop} for the numerical experiments.
+Assumption~\ref{assump:prop_consistent_rate} is a non-asymptotic version of the stochastic boundedness for the estimation errors of the propensity scores evaluated at the covariate vectors $X_i,i=1,...n$.
+In applications, the exact rate of consistency $r_{\pi}$ depends on how we estimate the propensity scores, which can be parametric, nonparametric, or semiparametric methods.
+As an example, we derive an explicit formula for $r_{\pi}$ under the Lasso-type generalized linear regression estimator \eqref{glm_lasso} in Proposition~\ref{prop:rel_const_glm} of \autoref{app:prop_score_lasso}.
+We demonstrate in \autoref{thm:dual_consist2} and \autoref{thm:asym_normal} below that as long as $r_{\pi}(n,\delta)\to 0$ for some $\delta \to 0$ as $n\to \infty$, the solution to the dual program \eqref{debias_prog_dual} is consistent and consequently, the debiased estimator \eqref{debias_est} is asymptotically normal; see \autoref{subsec:consistency} and \autoref{subsec:asymp_normal} for details.
+The rate requirement at which $r_{\pi} \to 0$ is essentially irrelevant as shown in \eqref{rate_required}.
+These results unveil the possibility of combining our debiased estimator with consistent estimates of the propensity scores obtained from any machine learning approach; see \autoref{subsec:nonpar_prop} for numerical experiments.

 \begin{remark} In contrast to the existing literature on regression models with missing outcomes, incomplete covariates, or potential outcomes \citep{rosenbaum1983central,robins1994estimation,chakrabortty2019high}, we do not require the positivity condition $\pi(x)=\mathrm{P}(R=1|X=x) > \pi_{\min} > 0$ for all $x\in \mathrm{support}(X) \subset \mathbb{R}^d$.
 As noted by \cite{d2021overlap}, the positivity condition is too stringent under the context of high-dimensional covariates.
 Instead, we merely assume that the complete-case population gram matrix $\mathrm{E}\left(RXX^T\right)$ is positive definite as in Assumption~\ref{assump:gram_lower_bnd}, which is valid even when the positivity condition is violated.
 For example, $\mathrm{E}\left(RXX^T\right)$ will be positive definite if $\mathrm{support}(X)$ has a nonzero Lebesgue measure in $\mathbb{R}^d$ and $\pi(x)$ is positive within a subset of $\mathrm{support}(X)$ with a nonzero Lebesgue measure. \end{remark}